huBioinfo/CytoCommunity/README.md

   Step4: Visualization of the concensus clustering result.

 You can see [Documentation and Tutorials](https://cytocommunity.readthedocs.io/en/latest/index.html) to get easier start.
-And the corresponding data used there can be found in the folder "Tutorial".
+The corresponding code and data can be found in the folder "Tutorial".

 ### Unsupervised CytoCommunity